feeroz123/hdp_roc/README.md

 Steps to deploy the project:
 ----------------------------------

 1. Bring up a Cent OS 7 server/VM.
+(Minimum 10-12 GB free RAM, 12 GB Free disk space)
-2. Run all the commands below as the Root user of this server/VM.
+2. Run all the commands as mentioned in the pre_setup.sh manually.
-3. Update "env_configurations.sh" file with required values.
-The variables exported in this script get used by the deplpoyment in further steps.
-4. Execute the following command to set the necessary environment variables:
-      <b>. env_configurations.sh</b>
-5. Execute to perform pre-deployment installation and settings:
-      <b>. pre_setup.sh</b>
-6. Go to the project directory (/root/hdp_roc/hdp_roc) and run the following command to begin the installation of Ambari Server and Ambari Agent:
+3. Go to the project directory (/home/ansible/hdp_roc/hdp_roc) and run the following command to begin the installation of Ambari Server and Ambari Agent:
       <b>ansible-playbook hdp_centos7_playbook.yml</b>
-7. Execute the following command to create the HDP cluster by using the provided blueprint files:
+7. Execute the following command to install and deploy the HDP cluster by using the provided blueprint files:
-      <b>. initiateCluster.sh</b>
-8. Optionally, the status of initiate cluster request can be checked by executing: <b>./verifyCluster.sh</b>
-9. Once the cluster has been initiated, the cluster services can be started as:
-      <b>. start_cluster_services.sh</b>
+      <b>sh install_HDP_master.sh with-cleanup</b>

---> Coming up - Steps to install HIVE and other tools.
+--> Coming up - Steps to install PRESTO and SOLR.